When a hike is just an excuse to work up an appetite to wine and dine.

 I live in a different part of town, but I like any excuse to venture down to Phoenix's South Mountain neighborhood.

-I pretend my trek is to hike in vast South Mountain Park and Preserve or to take out-of-town pals to see the quirky Mystery Castle.
+I pretend my trek is to hike in vast South Mountain Park and Preserve or to take out-of-town pals to see the city skyline from Dobbins Lookout (accessible by vehicle and most stunning during golden hour).
 Truth be told, I really like to go to South Mountain because the surrounding neighborhood is dotted with some of my favorite places to eat and drink.
-I hit the trails —Holbert Trail being my favorite—simply to work up an calorie deficit so I can eat sans guilt.
+I hit the trails — Holbert Trail being my favorite — simply to work up a calorie deficit so I can eat sans guilt.

 A favorite spot is T-Bone Steakhouse, a South Mountain institution since the 1940s.
 Located in old adobe and rock house, the restaurant is definitely not face with its checkered tablecloths, picnic-table seating and wagon-wheel decor.
 The menu is basic too, featuring steaks, chicken and pork chops.